 \section{Abstract}

 \textbf{Abstract:} Visual language models (VLMs) have made significant advances in accuracy in recent years.
 However, their efficiency has received much less attention.
-This paper introduces \textbf{NVILA}, a family of open VLMs designed to optimize both efficiency and accuracy.
+This paper introduces \textbf{NVILA}, a family of open VLMs designed to jointly optimize efficiency and accuracy.
 Building on top of VILA, we improve its model architecture by first \textbf{scaling up} the spatial and temporal resolutions, and then \textbf{compressing} visual tokens.
 This ``\textit{scale-then-compress}'' approach enables NVILA to efficiently process high-resolution images and long videos.
-We also conduct a systematic investigation to enhance the efficiency of NVILA throughout its entire lifecycle, from training to deployment.
-NVILA matches or surpasses the accuracy of many leading open and proprietary VLMs across a wide range of image and video benchmarks.
-At the same time, it reduces training costs by \textbf{1.9-5.1$\times$}, prefilling latency by \textbf{1.6-2.2$\times$}, and decoding latency by \textbf{1.2-2.8$\times$}.
-We make our code and models available to facilitate reproducibility.
+We further conduct a systematic investigation that enhances NVILA's efficiency throughout its entire lifecycle, from training and fine-tuning to deployment.
+NVILA matches or surpasses the accuracy of leading open and proprietary VLMs across a wide range of image and video benchmarks.
+At the same time, it reduces training cost by \textbf{1.9--5.1$\times$}, prefilling latency by \textbf{1.6--2.2$\times$}, and decoding latency by \textbf{1.2--2.8$\times$}.
+We release our code and models to facilitate reproducibility.